patrickfrey/mewa/doc/article.md

 E is the end of the scope of the relation K -> V.
 S is the start of the scope of the relation K -> V.
 The list <K,E> points to is ordered by the scope cover relation, the first element is covered by the second and so forth.
 The image illustrates that.
-If we search in this kind of map, we do an upperbound seek for say <K,31> and we get to the key <K,35>.
+If we search in this kind of map, we do an upper bound seek for say <K,31> and we get to the key <K,35>.
-Then we follow the uplinks attached to it to find the elements to retrieve.
+Then we follow the uplinks attached to it to find the elements to retrieve.s

-An update is a little bit more complicated as we have to rewire the uplinks of some predecessors and of one successor.
-But in practice this problem is not so hard.
-You have to willingly construct degrading examples.
-For the audience interested in the C++ code, all scope bound data structures of the **typedb** are implemented in src/scope.hpp of the Mewa project.
+Updates are a little bit more complicated as we have to rewire the uplinks of some predecessors and of one successor.
+If you are interested in the C++ code, all scope-bound data structures of the typedb are implemented in src/scope.hpp of the Mewa project.
+It should probably be rewritten, as I was not in my best condition when I wrote it.
+But the fact that it is tested well with random tests gives some confidence that it works.

+#### Shortest Path Search

+The typedb library implements one core algorithm besides the scope-bound map lookup for type deduction: The shortest path search.
+The type system is represented as a directed graph with the types as vertices and the type deduction relations (called reductions) as edges.
+Each edge has a weight that implements the preference of reductions over others.
+In most cases the solution paths are equivalent but we want to recognize real ambiguity.
+For this, we implement an order of preference that picks us a unique solution from any set of equivalent paths.

+Every query to resolve a symbol as a type or a query to deduce a type from another is implemented as a shortest path search.
+The resulting path will be a plan for the construction of the object we were looking for.
+A result not found will be displayed as nil and ambiguity as a result tuple.

+### The API

+The typedb library implements an in-memory map for 3 types of data that are associated with a scope:

+ * Data of any kind, used to store contextual data like the return type of a function identified by its definition scope
+ * Types, all items of the language like variables, data types, generic instance arguments, functions are stored as types
+ * Reductions, all type deduction relations like the relation of a variable to its type and the return type of a function are stored as reductions

+The scope inclusion relation may not describe all we need to describe visibility in all cases.
+But it is always a valid restriction.
+Further restrictions can be implemented on top of that.

 ## Types and Constructors